Glycemic Load Calculator

 Read more: Glycemic Index: Simple Science, Complex Controversy

-While GI reflects how fast blood sugar rises, it does not account for how much it rises - which depends on the amount of carbohydrates consumed.
+While the Glycemic Index (GI) measures how quickly blood sugar rises after consuming a fixed amount of carbohydrates, it doesn’t reflect the total rise, which depends on the digestible carbohydrates consumed.
 This is where Glycemic Load (GL) comes in.

-Glycemic Load calculation provides a more accurate measure of a food’s impact by incorporating both GI and portion size.
+Glycemic Load provides a more complete measure of a food’s blood sugar impact by combining GI with the digestible carbohydrates per serving.

-For example, watermelon has a high GI (72), but because it contains very little carbohydrate per serving, its GL is low (4 per 100g), meaning it has a minimal overall effect on blood sugar.
+For example, watermelon has a high GI of 72, but with only 7.2g grams of digestible carbohydrates per 100 grams, its GL is low (approximately 5.18), meaning it has a minimal overall effect on blood sugar.

-By using both Glycemic Index and Glycemic Load, you can make better dietary choices, balancing the speed and intensity of blood sugar changes to support energy stability, weight management, and diabetes control.
+By combining GI and GL, you can make informed dietary choices, managing both the speed and extent of blood sugar changes to support energy stability, weight management, and diabetes control.

 Why Portion Size Matters?

-Portion size determines the amount of carbs you eat, which the Glycemic Load (GL) calculation uses.
-GL multiplies a food’s Glycemic Index (GI) by the carbs in a serving, then divides by 100.
-A small portion of high-GI watermelon (GI 72) has a low GL with few carbs, while a big serving of low-GI pasta (GI 45) can have a high GL due to more carbs.
-It’s the serving size that makes GL a better gauge of blood sugar impact.
+Portion size determines the amount of digestible carbohydrates you eat, which the Glycemic Load (GL) calculation uses.
+GL multiplies a food’s Glycemic Index (GI) by the digestible carbohydrates in a serving, then divides by 100.
+A small portion of high-GI watermelon (GI 72) has a low GL due to its few digestible carbohydrates (e.g., 7.2g per 100g serving, GL 5.18), while a large serving of low-GI pasta can have a higher GL with more digestible carbohydrates.
+It’s the serving size that makes GL a better gauge of blood sugar impact than GI alone.

 Digestible Carbohydrates and Glycemic Load

-For instance, if a food has 25g total carbohydrates, including 6g fiber and 4g sugar alcohols, the total available carbohydrates is 15g (25 - 6 - 4, depending on how sugar alcohols are counted).
+For example, if a food contains 25g total carbohydrates, including 6g fiber and 4g erythritol (a sugar alcohol with negligible glycemic effect), the digestible carbohydrates are 15g (25 - 6 - 4).

-Plugging that 15g into the GL formula gives a truer sense of its blood sugar impact.
+Using this 15g in the GL formula provides an accurate reflection of its blood sugar effect.

-This matters especially for low-carb or keto diets, where fiber-heavy foods like nuts or veggies can look high in carbohydrates but have a much lower total available carbohydrates count, making GL a practical tool for managing insulin and energy without overestimating carb effects.
+This distinction is particularly valuable for low-carb or keto diets, where fiber-rich foods like nuts or vegetables may appear high in total carbohydrates but have a lower digestible carbohydrate content, making GL an effective tool for managing insulin and energy levels without inflating carbohydrate impact.

 Glycemic Load Calculation

-The Glycemic Load (GL) calculation tells you how much a specific serving of food will affect your blood sugar by combining its Glycemic Index (GI) with the amount of carbs you’re eating.
-The formula is simple: multiply the GI (a number from 0 to 100 showing how fast carbs raise blood sugar) by the grams of carbohydrates in a serving, then divide by 100.
+The Glycemic Load (GL) calculation shows how much a specific serving of food affects your blood sugar by combining its Glycemic Index (GI) with the grams of digestible carbohydrates in that serving.
+The formula is simple: multiply the GI (a number from 0 to 100 showing how quickly carbs raise blood sugar) by the digestible carbohydrates (total carbs minus fiber) in a serving, then divide by 100.